-We have audited Independent School District No. 277's, Minnetrista, Minnesota compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2022.
-The District's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs in accordance with the Uniform Guidance.
+We have audited Independent School District No. 277's, Minnetrista, Minnesota compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect the District's major federal program for the year ended June 30, 2024.
+The District's major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs in accordance with the Uniform Guidance.

-In our opinion, the District complied in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the District complied in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2024.